CT-VDETR: Semi-supervised 3D Trauma Detection in Computed Tomography (CT) scans using Dense Vertex Relative Position Encoding: Methodology

-To learn robust anatomical features from all available CT volumes without requiring annotations, we employ a 3D U-Net encoder trained via patch-based Masked Image Modeling (MIM).
-Rather than processing entire volumes (512×336×336 voxels), we extract 128×128×128 patches from each volume, reducing computational complexity while enabling diverse spatial coverage through augmentation.
-This patch-based strategy allows us to leverage all 1,206 volumes, both labeled and unlabeled, for feature learning.
-The U-Net follows a standard encoder-decoder architecture with skip connections: the encoder progressively downsamples features through 3D convolutions and pooling layers, while the decoder reconstructs the input through transposed 3D convolutions.
-This symmetric architecture enables the network to learn hierarchical 3D anatomical representations at multiple scales.
-Figure~\ref{fig:unet} illustrates the complete U-Net architecture and the masked patch reconstruction strategy.
+To learn robust anatomical features from CT volumes without requiring manual annotations, we pretrain a 3D U-Net encoder trained using patch-based Masked Image Modeling (MIM).
+Instead of processing full volumes of size $512\times336\times336$, we extract $128\times128\times128$ patches, which reduces computational cost while enabling broader spatial coverage through data augmentation.
+This strategy allows us to use $\mathcal{D}_{L}$together with $\mathcal{D}_{UFE}$, resulting in 1,098 (78/20 train/val) volumes for self-supervised pre-training.
+Keeping in mind that the 25 volumes are never seen by the pretrained encoder, so that they can be used for testing purposes.

-For self-supervised training, each 128×128×128 patch is subdivided into 8×8×8 cubic sub-patches, and 75\% of these sub-patches are randomly masked.
-The network is trained to reconstruct the original intensities in the masked regions, deriving supervision directly from the data itself rather than relying on manual annotations.
-The reconstruction task forces the encoder to learn meaningful anatomical patterns and spatial relationships within CT volumes.
-We train the U-Net for 50 epochs using the Adam optimizer with Mean Squared Error (MSE) loss between the reconstructed and original patches.
-Multiple patches are sampled from each volume per epoch to ensure comprehensive coverage of anatomical structures.
-Following pre-training, we freeze the encoder weights to serve as a fixed feature extractor backbone for downstream tasks.
+This subset provides sufficient anatomical diversity while keeping pretraining computationally tractable.
+The 3D U-Net follows a standard encoder-decoder architecture with skip connections: the encoder progressively downsamples features through 3D convolutions and pooling layers, while the decoder reconstructs the input through transposed 3D convolutions.
+This architecture enables the network to learn hierarchical multi-scale anatomical representations from volumetric CT data.